Loft Conversion Complete Guide: Costs, Planning Rules, Design & More

 5. How can I design a staircase for my loft conversion?

-Stairs are invariably tricky to design for loft conversions, as space for them is tight.
+Staircases are invariably tricky to design for loft conversions, as space for them is tight.
 Narrow winding flights are acceptable, but may prove impractical, because it’s difficult to get furniture up them.
+Purpose-built staircase designs are around 10 times the cost of standard (off-the-shelf) designs, so bear this in mind when you’re planning your loft conversion.

 If you do need a purpose-built loft conversion staircase, it pays to have the design approved by your Building Control officer before you actually commission them.
 Ask your joiner or builder to send Building Control a copy of the design.

 As part of the fire safety upgrade for your loft (keep reading) your stairways should lead to a hall and an external door.
-If you have an open-plan arrangement where the stairs rise from a room, it is likely you’ll have to alter it, fitting a new partition wall or choice of escape routes.
+If you have an open-plan layout where the stairs rise from a room, it is likely you’ll have to alter it, fitting a new partition wall or choice of escape routes.

 6. Where should I fit windows for a light-filled loft conversion?